greghulette/Wireless_Communication_Board-WCB/Readme.md

  <br>

-    #L01        - Displays the local hostname.
-Useful to identify which board you are looking at in the serial monitor
-    #L02        - Restarts the ESP32
+    ?L01        - Displays the local hostname.
+Useful to identify which board you are looking at in the serial monitor ?L02        - Restarts the ESP32
-    #L05        - Displays ESP-NOW statistics
+    ?L05        - Displays ESP-NOW statistics

-    #DESPNOW    - Toggles the ESPNOW debugging to allow you to debug ESPNOW related functions
-    #DSERIAL    - Toggles the serial debugging to allow you to debug serial related functions
-    #DLOOP      - Toggles the loop debugging to allow you to debug the main loop
-    #DON        - Enable all debugging
+    ?DESPNOW    - Toggles the ESPNOW debugging to allow you to debug ESPNOW related functions ?DSERIAL    - Toggles the serial debugging to allow you to debug serial related functions ?DLOOP      - Toggles the loop debugging to allow you to debug the main loop ?DON        - Enable all debugging
-    #DOFF       - Disables all debugging
+    ?DOFF       - Disables all debugging

-    #S(x)(yyyy) - Allows you to change the baud rate of a serial port.
+    ?S(x)(yyyy) - Allows you to change the baud rate of a serial port.
 Persists after reboot.
         x: 1-5 : Serial port 1-5
         yyyy: any valid baud rate that the IDE can be set at.
             y: if you use only a single digit of a 0 or 1, you can disable or enable broadcast for a specific port.
-    #SC   - Clears all stored baud rates and broadcast preferences.
+    ?SC   - Clears all stored baud rates and broadcast preferences.
 Will revert to the values defined in the sketch preferences.

-    #E(xxxx)  - Allows you to change the ESP-NOW password
-    #ECLEAR   - Clears the stored ESP-NOW password and reverts to the password defined in the sketch
+    ?E(xxxx)  - Allows you to change the ESP-NOW password ?ECLEAR   - Clears the stored ESP-NOW password and reverts to the password defined in the sketch

-    #Q(y)     - Allows you to change the WCB quantity
-    #Q0        - Clears the stored WCB quantity and reverts to the value stored in the sketch.
+    ?Q(y)     - Allows you to change the WCB quantity ?Q0        - Clears the stored WCB quantity and reverts to the value stored in the sketch.

 <br>